 But in what sense the Lord take good pleasure in his creation?
 The answer is right there, all that He created does exactly what He ordained them to be and to do, which demonstrates his power, wisdom and beauty.
 And here this answers our second question, “How can God take pleasure in His creation and not be an idolater? “

 In other words, God is not an idolater in taking pleasure in his creation because what He saw in them is not the creatures themselves, but the reflection of his power, wisdom and beauty and hence glory.
 Even after the fall, marred as they maybe.
-We can see this specially concerning with His human creatures, God still upholds the sanctity of life for this sole reason, they bear the image of God.
+We can see this specially with His human creatures.
+God still upholds the sanctity of life for the sole reason that they bear the image of God.
 However, as we have seen from God’s pleasure in His Son, Jesus Christ, He will restore again His image in us by transforming us into the image of His Son.
 But now, we return to the non personal creation of God.
 Let’s look at how our passage today shows that first he takes delight in his creation and second how it provides the reason for his delight, namely that creation reflects his glory.

-The main point of Psalm 104:24-35 is in verses 32-35, but we will only focus on the first main point, namely in verse 31, “May the glory of the Lord endure forever; may the Lord rejoice in his works”.
+The main point of Psalm 104:24-35 is in verses 31-35, but we will only focus on the first half of the main point, namely in verse 31, “May the glory of the Lord endure forever; may the Lord rejoice in his works”.
 This is a prayer but just as what John Piper said, “This is not a prayer for something that might not happen.
 The psalmist does not mean: “O, I hope God will rejoice in his works, but I am not sure he will.”
 If that were the meaning, then the first line of the verse would have to have the same sense: “O, I hope God’s glory will endure forever, but I am not sure it will.””